AMRM Home | AMRM Overview | AMRM Program Areas | Organizations & Resources | FAQ | Glossary

 U.S. Food and Drug Administration (FDA)

-Center for Drug Evaluation Research (CDER)
+Center for Drug Evaluation Research (CDER), Botanical Review Team (BRT)

 The BRT provides scientific expertise on botanical issues to the CDER's reviewing staff and ensures consistent interpretation of the "Guidance for Industry: Botanical Drug Products."

-Center for Food Safety and Applied Nutrition (CFSAN), Office of Dietary Supplements
+Center for Food Safety and Applied Nutrition (CFSAN), Office of Dietary Supplements Programs

-CFSAN’s Office of Dietary Supplements is responsible for regulating dietary supplements.
+CFSAN’s Office of Dietary Supplements Programs is responsible for regulating dietary supplements.
 The Web site provides guidance on the labeling of dietary supplements, Current Good Manufacturing Practices (CGMPs), New Ingredient Notifications (NDIs), and reporting of adverse events (AERs).

 National Institute of Standards and Technology (NIST)